 Belly Dancing Club

-To provide MSUB students and community members who have an interest in belly dancing the opportunity to participate and practice together as a club.
+To provide MSUB students who have an interest in belly dancing the opportunity to participate and practice together as a club.
 As well as learn from each other and provide the community with the understanding of the art of belly dance.

 CLEFS (Community, Leadership, Events, Fundraising, Singing)

-The MSUB CLEFS is a student organization supporting the Montana State University Billings Vocal Department through partnering with other organizations on and off campus to provide educational outreach, awareness, and opportunities for involvement in singing, leadership, and fundraising events.
+As members of the Montana State University Vocal Department, we believe that by working together we can fulfill our overall objective of raising money for the MSUB vocal department and offering students both on and off campus opportunities to participate.
+We will accomplish this through partnering with other organizations on and off campus to provide educational outreach, awareness, and opportunities for involvement in singing, leadership, and fundraising events.

 Northcutt Steele Gallery